 Modern healthcare is constantly improving, in terms of the possibilities for mending human bodies; however, more often than ever, the industry looks (and is) quite a mess.
-The more information there is, the more difficult it can be to organize it.
+The more information there is, the more difficult it can be to organize it – we learned it the hard way as a prototype/design company.

-Billions of pharmacy titles, recipes, prescriptions, analysis descriptions, recommendations and other written data is being stocked on a number of various online portals that serve everybody and nobody all at the same time.
+Billions of pharmacy titles, recipes, prescriptions, analysis descriptions, recommendations, and other written data are being stocked on a number of various online portals that serve everybody and nobody all at the same time.

 In addition, just about every clinic or medicine center with access to the internet dreams of having some kind of software to make interactions with patients easier and clearer.